 Every Banks system is designed to improve engine efficiency.
 The value of improved power, torque, fuel economy and engine longevity must be evaluated based on individual needs.
 Everyone uses their vehicle differently.
-Some do extensive around-town driving, while others tow almost 100% of the time.
-This is why we offer multiple levels of product for most vehicles: Git-Kits for those who require a mild increase in power, up to PowerPack®s for those with the highest demands.
+Some do extensive around-town driving, while others tow for a living.
+This is why we offer multiple levels of product for most vehicles: a la carte for those looking for a simple add-on, up to PowerPacks for those with the highest demands.

 The best test grounds for power and durability are the Bonneville Salt Flats, where Banks frequently competes and wins.
 To beat the competition, you need to have the power to outrun them.
 To break the record, you have to have the durability to finish the race.
 Among the records Banks has set on the Salt are World's Fastest Passenger Car, World's Fastest Pickup Truck, and World's Fastest Piston-engine Automobile.
-For more about Banks' land-speed, marine and endurance racing championships, click on Racing.
+For more about Banks' land-speed, marine and endurance racing championships, visit bankspower.com/project.

 Flywheel horsepower—the number vehicle manufacturers use in advertising—is measured at the flywheel of the engine on an engine test stand or dynamometer.
 This of course does not take into account any of the vehicle drivetrain or accessories, such as the fan, alternator, power steering, etc. One advantage to testing on an engine dyno is the ability to control the environment and the operating conditions of the engine.